visualizela/waterLA/_posts/1941-05-04-Soni-Kanaya.md

 ---
 ![Bridge Fallen In LA River](images/Bridge_fallen_in_LA_River_SK.jpg) {:.image}
-Courtesy of  Los Angeles Public Library Photo Collection, Los Angeles Public Library, 1941, https://calisphere.org/item/aa7e3f5b39d75e96666f913dbf63ee58/ / The fallen Santa Fe railroad bridge from intense flooding in 1941 that undermined the concrete base.
+[Courtesy of  Los Angeles Public Library Photo Collection, Los Angeles Public Library, 1941,](https://calisphere.org/item/aa7e3f5b39d75e96666f913dbf63ee58/).
+The fallen Santa Fe railroad bridge from intense flooding in 1941 that undermined the concrete base.
    {:.caption}

 As surprising as it may be, flooding was a big part of Los Angeles’s water history.
 Los Angeles geography and rainfall patterns paired with its exponential urbanization in the 20th century made the LA county a perfect mix for intense flooding that was able to destroy seemingly robust infrastructure, as shown in the picture above.
 Despite many tries of the county to build flood-proof infrastructure, there was a continuous pattern in the 19th to 20th century of intense flooding, destruction, and rebuilding with not enough protection from the next flood.